wiremock/wiremock/README.md

     					.withHeader("Content-Type", "text/xml")
     					.withBody(binaryContent)));

-The withBodyFile method is also capable of handling binary files, i.e for instance you may wish for your mocked endpoint to return a jpg.
+The **withBodyFile(String file)** method is also capable of handling binary files.
+For instance, you may wish for your mocked endpoint to return a jpg or some other binary content.

 Scenarios - Simulating Stateful Behaviour
 -----------------------------------------